hugozap/react-samy-svg/README.md

 # SamySVG :cyclone:

-The goal of this library is to improve the workflow when working with SVG from React.
 Usually, the SVG code has to be pasted into the markup to manipulate it.
 With SamySVG you can keep your .svg file separated without losing the ability to manipulate it in a declarative way. :ok_hand:

 ### Installation